bbfrederick/rapidtide/docs/theoryofoperation.rst

 9. Optionally regress the voxelwise time delayed moving signal out of the original dataset.

-Each of these steps has nuances which will be discussed below.
+Each of these steps (and substeps) has nuances which will be discussed below.

 Generation of Masks